Observational Inference on the Delay Time Distribution of Short Gamma-ray Bursts

 \subsection{DTD Constraints}

 Our main results are in Figure~\ref{fig:cornerplot}, which shows the constraints on the \ac{DTD} parameters from our hierarchical inference of Section~\ref{subsec:inference}.
-We show posterior distributions for the \ac{DTD} parameters using the full population, as well as the three subsets of the population described in Section~\ref{subsec:criteria_host_associations}.
+We show the posterior distributions of the \ac{DTD} parameters using the full population, as well as the three subsets of the population described in Section~\ref{subsec:criteria_host_associations}.

 Considering our full sample of \NHost \acp{GRB} in the inference, we find that the posterior distribution of \ac{DTD} parameters significantly deviates from the prior, with a power-law slope of ${\alpha = \AllSamplesAlpha}$ and a minimum delay time of ${\tmin = \AllSamplesTmin}$, where we quote the median and 90\% symmetric credible interval.
-These parameters, as expected, exhibit a strong correlation since the bulk of the short \ac{GRB} sample is consistent with relatively short delay times of $\mathcal{O}(100~\mathrm{Myr})$; higher values of $\alpha$ (i.e., a shallower power-law slope) correspondingly decrease the inferred values for $\tmin$ so that the \ac{DTD} probability distribution function still has enough support at the low-end of the distribution to adequately explain population as a whole.
+These parameters, as expected, exhibit a strong correlation as the bulk of the short \ac{GRB} sample is consistent with relatively short delay times of $\mathcal{O}(100~\mathrm{Myr})$; higher values of $\alpha$ (i.e., a shallower power-law slope) correspondingly decrease the inferred values for $\tmin$ so that the \ac{DTD} probability distribution function still has enough support at the low end of the distribution to adequately explain the population as a whole.